hackclub/jams/jams/batches/usb-hub/part-1/en-US.md

 First up we'll add a diode to protect from a surge coming _from the laptop_.
 That's a case where the laptop sends too much power and goes beyond the 5V we want.
 The Schottky (pronounced "shot-key") diode with part number [`C48192`](https://www.lcsc.com/product-detail/Schottky-Barrier-Diodes-SBD_onsemi-NSR0320MW2T1G_C48192.html) is perfect or this.
 Let's drop it in right after we take on the 5V power from the USB-A male.

-_Diodes can also ensure power flows in 1 direction, but we aren't using it for that property right now- we just want it to slightly resist the flow of electricity.
-If you google around for diodes, keep in mind most people are using it for a different reason than we are!_
+_Diodes ensure power flows in 1 direction.
+We don't want an accidental spike to flow back into our laptop!
+This Schottky diode will also slightly resist the flow of electricity, which is good for protecting against power surges._

 Now let's protect from power surges that make it past the diode.
 We'll use a capacitor for this– it's kinda like a resevior for power.
 It can store up power and then release it when it's needed.
 If there's a power fluctuation, this capacitor will let the extra power blead out to `GND` harmlessly.
 We'll use a 10uF capacitor with part number [`C19702`](https://www.lcsc.com/product-detail/Multilayer-Ceramic-Capacitors-MLCC-SMD-SMT_Samsung-Electro-Mechanics-CL10A106KP8NNNC_C19702.html).
 Let's drop it in right after the diode, and connect it to `GND`.

 ![](https://cloud-e0ekzo8gw-hack-club-bot.vercel.app/0screenshot_2023-08-08_at_17.37.55.png)

-_When using a capacitor to prevent overflows like this it's called a "decoupling capacitor"._
+_When using a capacitor to prevent overflows like this it's called a ["decoupling capacitor"](https://components101.com/articles/decoupling-capacitor-vs-bypass-capacitors-working-and-applications).
+I'll admit I don't 100% understand why, but this won't short 5V to GND._

 Go ahead and use the same capacitors to protect the other USB-A ports.
 You can copy & paste the components, and then move them into place.